alatarum/frugen/README.md

 		Set input file format to raw binary.
 Specify before '--from'.

 	-z, --from <argument>
-		Load FRU information from a file.
+		Load FRU information from a file, use '-' for stdout.

+	-o, --out-format <argument>
+		Output format, one of:
+		binary - Default format when writing to a file.
+		         For stdout, the following will be used, even if 'binary' is explicitly specified:
+		json   - Default when writing to stdout. text   - Plain text format, no decoding of MR area records.

 	-t, --chassis-type <argument>
 		Set chassis type (hex).
 Defaults to 0x02 ('Unknown').